slatedb/slatedb/docs/0001-manifest.md

 ## Problem

+There are a couple of problems with the current design:

-SlateDB loses the state of the database when the process stops.
+1. SlateDB loses the state of the database when the process stops.
+2. SlateDB does not fence zombie writers.

+If the process SlateDB is running in stops, all data in `DbState` is lost since it's not persisted anywhere.
+SlateDB could read over every SST in object storage and reconstruct `l0`, but it does not.

+Even if SlateDB were to recover its state by reading all SSTs in object storage, the process would be slow and could be wrong.
+Inaccurate `l0` state occurs if multiple writers write SSTs in parallel to the same SlateDB object store location.
+SlateDB assumes it's the only writer, but it currently does not implement fencing to keep other writers from corrupting its state.

 ## Solution

-## Assumptions
+### Assumptions

+This design assumes:

 * Only one writer client is allowed at a time
 * Multiple reader clients are allowed at the same time
 * Only one compactor client is allowed at a time
 * Compactor, writer, and readers may all be on different machines
-* Writer does not send parallel writes to the object store
+* Writer clients may send parallel writes to the object store
-* Manifest on object store requires compare-and-swap (CAS) or transactional store (DynamoDB)
+* Manifest mutations on object store require [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) (CAS) or a transactional store (DynamoDB)
-* SSTs on object store require CAS or object versioning support
+* Object storage supports CAS or [object versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html)

-## Non-Goals

-* Compaction dealts are out of scope
-* Supporting out of order/parellel writes is out of scope
+### Proposal

+We propose persisting SlateDB's `DbState` in a manifest file to solve problem (1).
+Such a design is quite common in [log-structured merge-trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree) (LSMs).
+In particular, RocksDB [follows this pattern](https://github.com/facebook/rocksdb/wiki/MANIFEST).
+In SlateDB, we will persist `DbState` in a manifest file, which readers and writers will load on startup.
+Manifest updates are described below.

+To prevent zombie writers, we propose using CAS to ensure each SST is written exactly one time.
+We introduce the concept of writer epochs to determine when the current writer is a zombie and halt the process.
+The full fencing protocol is described below.

+#### CAS on S3

+Changes to the manifest file and writes to the

 ## Compare-and-Swap and S3